pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## What's the plan, Stan?

 ## from top to bottom
-* We need to re-evalute the situation from top to bottom.
+* We need to re-evaluate the situation from top to bottom.

 ## I run every other day